mikewest/mikewest.org/_posts/2008-01-20-safegarding-your-data-with-parchive.markdown

 Modified: '2008-01-20T20:47:35Z'
 Teaser: After a brief mishap with a hard drive, I've gone backup-crazy.
 This article
     looks how I'm using Parchive to give myself an extra bit of confidence in my backups.
-Title: Safegarding your data with Parchive
 layout: post
 tags:
 - Personal
+title: Safegarding your data with Parchive
 ---
 So, the disk on which I keep the main copy of my Aperture library started making strange clicking noises when plugged into my powerbook.
 It makes these